BY: Stacey Pisani

-On August 6, 2012, release of flammable vapor led to a fire at the Chevron Refinery in Richmond, California.
+On August 6, 2012, a release of flammable vapor led to a fire at the Chevron Refinery in Richmond, California.
 That event generated significant public concern about refinery safety and emergency response in California.
 It also prompted the California Governor’s report, “Improving Public and Worker Safety at Oil Refineries,” the formation of the Interagency Refinery Task Force (IRTF), and, eventually, the proposed regulatory changes to specifically target refinery safety.

 Proposed Cal/OSHA Process Safety Management (PSM) Standard Changes